nest/nest-simulator/doc/topology/Topology_UserManual.rst

-Note that for pool layers with periodic boundary conditions, Topology always uses the shortest possible displacement vector from driver to pool neuron as argument to the kernel function.
+Note that for pool layers with periodic boundary conditions, Topology always uses the shortest possible displacement vector from driver to pool neuron as ``nest.spatial.distance``.

 .. _sec:conn_wd:

 Weights and delays
 ------------------

-The functions presented in Table :ref:`tbl_kernels` can also be used to specify distance-dependent or randomized weights and delays for the connections created by ``ConnectLayers``.
+Parameters, such as those presented in Table :ref:`tbl_parameters`, can also be used to specify distance-dependent or randomized weights and delays for the connections created by ``Connect``.

 Figure :numref:`fig_conn5` illustrates weights and delays generated using these functions with the following code examples.
 All examples use a “layer”